adrianrosa/docker-react-node/README.md

 # Docker-react-node
 Your <b>React.js</b> environment in just one command using <a href="https://github.com/facebookincubator/create-react-app">create-react-app</a>, node, mongo and yarn into a docker container.

-## Docker && docker-compose installation instructions:
+## Docker and docker-compose installation instructions:

 Install <b>docker</b> and <b>docker-compose</b> in your host machine: